 Ms Roach earned her Bachelor of Science and Master of Science degrees from the University of Illinois in the area of animal science, molecular embryology and developmental biology.
 While earning her Master’s degree, she also worked as a Research Specialist managing an embryology laboratory.

-Director of Media Development and Production, Justin Beam has the principal responsibility for the development and production of media formulations for the growth, differentiation and maintenance of novel cellular models and stem cell-based model systems as well as client interactions with customers to develop and manufacture their cell culture media on a contract basis.
+Executive Vice President of Media Development and Production, Justin Beam has the principal responsibility for the development and production of media formulations for the growth, differentiation and maintenance of novel cellular models and stem cell-based model systems as well as client interactions with customers to develop and manufacture their cell culture media on a contract basis.

 Mr. Beam mentored with Richard Malavarca, founder of Specialty Media and co-founder of PhoenixSongs, for development and production of both in house media formulations and customer’s custom media formulations.
 Mr. Beam continues to follow the tutelage of Mr. Malavarca providing high quality media for cellular application.
 In addition, Mr. Beam mentored with Ms. Roach culturing multiple lines of neural and hepatic stem cells.